-Soccer games in Buenos Aires —
+Which Soccer Games to See in Buenos Aires

-Assuming you had all options available to you, and you’re a neutral supporter, the games could be prioritized in this order:
+Assuming you had all options available to you, and you’re a neutral supporter, the games could be prioritized in the following order:

 It is comparatively small to other stadiums, with steep stands full of rabid supporters in one of the most colorful neighborhoods of Buenos Aires, the atmosphere at big matches is pure shock and awe.
 For the last few years, Boca has not sold tickets publicly — only those who are ‘socios,’ or Boca Jr. team members can get tickets, so these days it takes a near miracle for visitors to see games in the Bombonera.

 If none of the above games are available to you during your stay, there are plenty of alternatives that are sure to leave you satisfied.

 Any match played by the national team is a momentous event as well.